slatedocs/slate/source/includes/_sending-payments.md

  b. add disbursement detail manually. : choose ‘add disbursement detail manually’ and fill out a campaign name and campaign description in the provided spaces.
 These details are strictly used as your tracking information only and will not be shared to the transaction recipients.

+c.
+[Staging only] You can replicate failed status on individual transaction within the campaign by fill in _Bank Account Number_ value with `3000000`.
+Another value will be processed normally.

 *3. Re-verify all the Information and Submit*: Once your xlsx or csv file is uploaded or filled out manually, you can verify all of the information uploaded from the file from the table displayed.
 If there is any incorrect submission such as invalid entry due to special characters, a red box will appear to highlight the entry that should be corrected.
 Issues must be resolved before a campaign can be submitted

 ![Create Bulk - 2  File Uploaded](https://user-images.githubusercontent.com/79620482/128454606-2838f6ca-aad1-446a-becb-75d780460708.png)